 As a performer, Baldwin is an enthusiastic conductor, music director, collaborative pianist, and electronics engineer.
 His experience includes conducting Yale Drama Coalition's productions of West Side Story (2012) and Chicago (2011), and Opera Theatre of Yale College's Blood Will Have Blood (2013); performing as orchestral pianist for the Philadelphia Sinfonia at the Kimmel Center and Mann Center; performing as pit pianist in numerous operatic and musical theater productions; and collaborating with vocal and instrumental recitalists, choirs, and chamber ensembles.

-Baldwin is currently a PhD student and Benjamin Franklin fellow at the University of Pennsylvania.
+Baldwin is currently a PhD student and Division of Humanities Fellow at the University of Chicago.
 His past teachers have included Bright Sheng, Evan Chambers, Kristin Kuster, Kathryn Alexander, Konrad Kaczmarek, Michael Klingbeil, and Stephen Gorbos.
 Additional studies and masterclasses with Hans Abrahamsen, Tristan Murail, Christopher Theofanidis, Simon Steen-Andersen, Stefano Gervasoni, Allain Gaussin, Francois Paris, Martijn Padding, Richard Ayres, and Yehudi Wyner.
-Recent projects include the premiere of the fake-news inspired don't be so overly dramatic, chuck by So Much Hot Air in November 2017, and an upcoming premiere by the International Contemporary Ensemble in April 2018 and an upcoming collaboration with Spektral Quartet in Fall 2018.
+Recent projects include the premiere of you in me, me in you by the International Contemporary Ensemble in April 2018 and an upcoming collaboration with Spektral Quartet in Fall 2018.